 Sidecar Cocktail Co.

-There is a growing number of award-winning breweries to choose from on the Central Coast, and just in downtown SLO.
-One of the most popular choices is Central Coast Brewery, known for its hand-crafted, signature ales, lagers, IPAs, and sours.
-Try the Fruit A LA Tart for something funky and delicious.
-Enjoy a pour or two at the Monterey Street location and then take a walking tour to hit up the many breweries downtown, including Libertine Brewing Company(1234 Broad St.) and BarrelHouse Speakeasy (1033 Chorro St.). // 1422 Monterey Street and 6 Higuera St., centralcoastbrewing.com.
+There’s a growing number of award-winning breweries to choose from on the Central Coast.
+One of the most popular choices is Central Coast Brewery(1422 Monterey St. and 6 Higuera St.), known for its hand-crafted signature ales, lagers, IPAs, and sours.
+Enjoy a pour or two at the Monterey Street location and then take a walking tour to hit up the many breweries downtown, including Libertine Brewing Company(1234 Broad St.) and Barrelhouse Brewing Co(1033 Chorro St.).

-Just 15 minutes from downtown, you'll find one of California's most prized wine regions, Edna Valley.
-It's so close, you can easily Uber to the vineyards (Uber even has an "Uber Wine" feature here where you can hire a driver for however long you'd like at an affordable price).
-Spend at least a half day sampling pinot noir and chardonnay—what the region is known for—at one of the dozens of wineries in this area.
-Two of our favorites include Edna Valley Vineyards (2585 Biddle Ranch Road) with sweeping views and delicious food pairings, as well as Baileyana, Tangent & True Myth Tasting Room (5828 Orcutt Road), located in a historic schoolhouse originally built in 1909.
+Just 15 minutes from downtown, you'll find one of California's most prized AVAs: the Edna Valley.
+It's so close, you can easily Uber to the vineyards—the ride share even has an Uber Wine feature so you can hire a driver for however long you'd like at an affordable price.
+Spend at least a half day sampling the region's pinot noir and chardonnay among dozens of wineries.
+Two of our favorites include Edna Valley Vineyard(2585 Biddle Ranch Rd., reservations recommended) with sweeping views and delicious food pairings, and the Baileyana tasting room (5828 Orcutt Rd.), located in a historic 1909 schoolhouse.

-Hike Cerro San Luis Mountain
+Hike Cerro San Luis Mountain or Bishop’s Peak

 Get outdoors with these challenging but beautiful hikes just minutes from downtown.
 Part of the chain of peaks called the nine sisters, their summits offer a panoramic view of downtown SLO and, on a clear day, en the Pacific Ocean and Morro Rock. // hikespeak.com